mortylabs/IoT-ESP-Devices/espConservatoryBaroSoil/README.md

 The device has a simple webpage that you can view to see the status of the device and its sensors:
 ![image](https://user-images.githubusercontent.com/31904545/128088460-5d00357c-ca6f-425b-b76e-0fba93cebd14.png)

-Of course Home Assistant will display the data in a much cleaner format:
+Of course Home Assistant can display the data in a much cleaner format, for example:

 ![image](https://user-images.githubusercontent.com/31904545/128089304-bbe95de3-8fb6-43ad-81dc-e397c726fc8f.png)

-Or you can use Grafana to view the barometer etc:
+Or you could also use Grafana to view the barometer other sensors:

 ![image](https://user-images.githubusercontent.com/31904545/126867018-0083f65e-70a9-48dd-8357-560c2c76c1f6.png)